near/docs/docs/concepts/storage.md

 Your files are divided into 30 segments before uploading, and Sia stores and distributes redundant segments on nodes across the globe.
 File segments are created using a technology commonly used in CD/DVD media, called Reed-Solomon erasure coding.
 This coding technology allows Sia to divide files in a redundant manner, where any 10 of 30 segments can fully recover a user's file.
 This process eliminates any single point of failure and ensures higher uptime than traditional cloud storage providers.

-> **Tip:** this means that if 20 out of 30 hosts go offline, a Sia user is still able to download the files.
+> **Note:** this means that if 20 out of 30 hosts go offline, a Sia user is still able to download the files.

 #### Marketplace